-Another thing I won’t forget is the time leading up to her departure that was spent planning out every last detail making list after list.
-We didn’t want to feel rushed, so we started out several weeks ahead of time picking up some of the items she needed along the way.
-It gave us great moments to spend together and gave her a feeling of relief, knowing that she would have everything she needed in plenty of time.
+Something else I won’t forget is the time leading up to her departure, which was spent planning every detail, making list after list.
+We started shopping several weeks ahead of time; picking up items along the way.
+It created wonderful moments together and gave her a feeling of relief, knowing that she would have everything she needed in plenty of time.

-Being a professional organizer I can’t help to constantly stress the importance of being organized and going through this process I was once again reminded of how much easier it really does make our lives.
-I must confess that I felt confident that move-in day should be fairly easy.
-I was not prepared however, how quickly and effortlessly we pulled it off.
-Walking past the open dorm rooms of other students, who were struggling to contain their belongings and seeing parents who looked overwhelmed at the mountain of “stuff” that needed to find a home, I had to fight the urge to offer advice (and embarrass my daughter in the process).
+Being a professional organizer, I constantly stress the importance of being organized.
+Going through this process, I was once again reminded of how much easier it makes our lives.
+I felt confident that move-in day would be easy.
+What I was not prepared for was how quickly and effortlessly we pulled it off.
+Afterward, when walking past other open dorm rooms, we saw both parents and students looking overwhelmed at the mountain of “stuff” that needed to find a home.
+I had to fight the urge to offer advice (and embarrass my daughter in the process).

-So here are some of the things that we did at home to make the move-in process a breeze:
+Here is what we did to make the move-in process a breeze

-1. Hanging all clothing on slimline hangers, grouped by style (sweatshirts, short-sleeved shirts/blouses, long-sleeved shirts/blouses, pants, dresses, etc).
-We covered each group of clothing with a large garbage bag (poking a hole to allow the top of the hangers to fit over the rod then tied the bottom).
-We also used a hanging shoe organizer, which we filled with her shoes, then rolled up the organizer and stored it in a large garbage bag.
-Once we got to the room we simply hung the groups of bags into the closet and removed the garbage bags.
+1. Hang all clothing on slimline hangers, grouped by style (sweatshirts, short-sleeved shirts/blouses, long-sleeved shirts/blouses, pants, dresses).
+We covered each group of clothing with a large garbage bag, tieing each bag at the neck of the hanger.
+We filled a hanging shoe organizer with her shoes, then rolled it up and stored it in a large garbage bag for easy transport.
+Once we got to the room, we simply hung the groups of bags into the closet and removed the garbage bags.
 Done!
-The clothes and shoes were neatly hung in order side by side.
+The clothes and shoes hung neatly side by side.

-2. We filled items to be stored in under-bed storage ahead of time and simply slipped them under the bed.
-The same principle applied to anything else we stored in the room.
+2. Store items, such as towels and bedding in under-bed storage boxes.
 We used cubbies with individual drawers that hold her nail care items, a first aid kit, personal hygiene items, etc.

-3. Items to be stored in the dresser were packed in neat piles by groups; like shorts, tanks, jeans, etc. Once in the room they just needed to be transferred to the dresser drawers.
-I lined the dresser drawers with non stick liner just to make sure that nothing got snagged or dirty.
+3. Fold items like shorts, tanks, jeans, etc. into piles of like items in plastic storage bags.
+Once in the room, we transferred the piles to the dresser drawers.
+I lined the dresser drawers with nonstick liners just to make sure that nothing got snagged or dirty.

-4. We used collapsible drawers, like this one from Lowes, for socks and underwear, which fit nicely into the deep dresser drawers and will act as dividers.
+4. Use collapsible drawer organizers for socks and underwear, which fit nicely into the deep dresser drawers.

-6. All that was left was to make up the bed, unroll the rug, hang a few posters and we were done.
-I really think that it took us longer to carry her belongings in from the car than to organize them into her room.
+All we had left was to make up the bed, unroll the rug, and hang a few posters.
+I think it may have taken us longer to carry her belongings in from the car than to organize them into her room.